zaeval/sketch-align-layers-middle-no-bounds/README.md

 This plug-in for enable option "fit layers and points to pixel bounds" users.
 ![](https://github.com/zaeval/sketch-align-components-middle-no-bounds/blob/master/7.png?raw=true)

-ketch align components middle no bounds from parent
+sketch align components middle no bounds from parent

 # how 2 use